trobinson94/GA_Unit_2_Project/readme.md

 - sucessfully creating routes to two different home pages depending on if a user is logged in or not

 - accessing the blog posts within each user object in order to display them on the page

+## Next steps

+- Add a timestamp to each blog post and on the index page

+- Work on more polished styling

+- Create routes to the "About" and "Contact" pages